Fabora resources

 RAMS software comparison for steelwork businesses.

-Steelwork businesses often compare four practical routes for creating RAMS: copied Word or PDF templates, generic RAMS software, larger EHS or compliance suites, and trade-focused RAMS software such as Fabora RAMS.
-The right option depends on how often you create RAMS, how much steelwork detail you need, and how your business reviews and issues documents.
+There are really four ways steelwork firms turn out RAMS: copied Word or PDF templates, generic RAMS software, a full EHS or compliance suite, or trade-focused software like Fabora RAMS.
+Which one's right comes down to three things — how often you write RAMS, how much steelwork detail they need, and how your business reviews and issues them.
+We make Fabora RAMS, so we've tried to be straight about where each one fits.

 Short answer

-- RAMS templates are familiar and low cost, but copied files can create weak revision control and missed job-specific changes.
+• Templates are cheap and familiar, but copied files breed weak revision control and missed job-specific changes.

-- Generic RAMS software and full EHS suites can help some businesses, but they may be broader or heavier than a small steelwork team needs.
+• Generic RAMS software and full EHS suites suit some firms, but they can be broader or heavier than a small steelwork team needs.

-- Fabora RAMS is built around UK steel fabricators, site welders, steel erectors, and related trades, while final review and approval stay with the business.
+• Fabora RAMS is built for UK steel fabricators, site welders and erectors — and the final review and approval still stay with you.

 Practical summary